Ericselvig/Load-balancer-proxy/README.md

 2. **Owner**: The owner is the entity that deploys the proxy contract and has the ability to add/remove implementation contracts from the registry contract.

 ### Design Pattern
-This project is inspired from the Diamond proxy pattern.
-It has been modified such that instead of storing the function selectors mapped to their implementation contracts, the proxy contract uses a `implementation id` to determine which implementation contract to route the call to.
+This project is inspired by the Diamond proxy pattern.
+It has been modified such that instead of storing the function selectors mapped to their implementation contracts, the proxy contract uses an `implementation id` to determine which implementation contract to route the call to.

 ## Workflow
 1. **Deployment**: The owner deploys the Load Balancer contract.